-Figures (4,5,6,7) show that, the potential increases rapidly axially near the cathode until it reaches a maximum value at the end of cathode fall region, this rapid increase in potential can be referred to the existence of positive space charge within the cathode fall region.
-After the peak, the potential decreases less rabidly due to the existence of the reversal field in the negative glow and at the beginning of Faraday dark space (FDS) [10].
+Figures (4,5,6,7) show that, the potential increases rapidly axially near the cathode until it reaches a maximum value at the end of cathode fall region, this rapid increase

-On the other hand, Fig.(8) shows the cathode fall thickness $(d_c)$ at the edge measurements, in the presence and in the absence of the magnetic field, at different He gas pressure.
-It can be seen that $(d_c)$ decreases with increasing in the gas pressure.
+On the other hand, Fig.(8) shows the cathode fall thickness ( $\frac{d_c}{d_c}$ ) at the edge measurements, in the presence and in the absence of the magnetic field, at different He gas pressure.
+It can be seen that ( $\frac{d_c}{d_c}$ ) decreases with increasing in the gas pressure.
 The decreases in $d_c$ as the gas pressure increases can be attributed to the increase in the ionizing collision frequency and hence the discharge needs less distance to create the negative glow region.
 Also Fig.(9) show that the thickness of the cathode fall, in the presence and in the absence of the magnetic field, at the edge more than at the center of the cathode.